 FOUR PAWS BEAR SANCTUARY Domazhyr

-FOUR PAWS calls for the tightening of existing legislation to ensure that the keeping of brown bears on hunting stations, in restaurants and hotels is forbidden and that bears in Ukraine will no longer be exposed to suffering in the future.
+FOUR PAWS calls for the tightening of existing legislation to ensure that the keeping of brown bears on hunting stations, in restaurants and hotels is prohibited and that bears in Ukraine will no longer be exposed to suffering in the future.